 - The area around the incision of the c-section begins to turn red

-- The bleeding from vagina increases and blood is bright red in colour
+- The vaginal bleeding increases and the blood is bright red in colour

 - Both your sides feel extremely tender